 LLMs are trained to predict missing words in sentences.
 Why is this such an effective strategy?
 Temporal difference learning in reinforcement learning is also based on making predictions, in this case predicting future rewards.
-Sensorimotor systems in brains also make predictions.
-The cerebellum, a prominent brain structure that interacts with the cerebral cortex, makes predictions about the expected sensory and cognitive consequences of motor commands (Sokolov et al., 2017).
-What is common in these three examples is that there are abundant data for self-supervised learning as well as weak supervision.
+Sensorimotor systems in brains also makes predictions.
+The cerebellum, a prominent brain structure that interacts with the cerebral cortex, makes predictions about the expected sensory and cognitive consequences of motor commands (Sokolov, Miall, and Ivry, 2017).
+What is common in these three examples is that there is abundant data for self-supervised learning as well as weak supervision.
 Is intelligence a consequence of using self-supervised learning to bootstrap increasingly sophisticated internal models by continually making many small predictions?
-This may be how a baby's brain rapidly learns the causal structure of the world by making predictions and observing outcomes while actively interacting with the world (Ullman et al., 2017).
-Steps are already being taken in this direction, and progress has been made in learning intuitive physics from videos using deep learning (Piloto et al., 2022).
+This may be how a baby's brain rapidly learns the causal structure of the world by making predictions and observing outcomes while actively interacting with the world (Ullman, et al., 2017).
+Steps are already being taken in this direction and progress has been made in learning intuitive physics from videos using deep learning (Piloto, et al., 2022).

-Brain discoveries made in the twentieth century inspired new machine learning algorithms: the hierarchy of areas in visual cortex inspired convolutional neural networks (LeCun et al., 1998, 2015), and operant conditioning inspired the temporal difference learning algorithm for reinforcement learning (Sutton, 1988).
-In parallel with the advances in artificial neural networks, the BRAIN Initiative has accelerated discoveries in neuroscience in this century by innovative neurotechnologies (Ngai, 2022).
-A new conceptual framework for brain function arising from these discoveries will lead to even more advanced neural network models.
+Brain discoveries made in the 20th century inspired new machine learning algorithms: The hierarchy of areas in visual cortex inspired convolutional neural networks (LeCun, Bottou, Bengio, and Haffner, 1988; LeCun, Bengio and Hinton, 2015), and operant conditioning inspired the temporal difference learning algorithm for reinforcement learning (Sutton, 1988).
+In parallel with the advances in artificial neural networks, the BRAIN Initiative has accelerated discoveries in neuroscience in the 21st century by innovative neurotechnologies (Ngai, 2020).
+A new conceptual framework for brain function is arising from these discoveries that will lead to even more advanced neural network models.
 Machine learning is being used to analyze simultaneously recordings from hundreds of thousands of neurons in dozens of brain areas and to automate the reconstruction of neural circuits from serial section electron microscopy.
 These advances have changed the way we think about distributed processing across the cortex.

 The convergence between AI and neuroscience is accelerating.
-The dialog between AI and neuroscience is a virtuous circle that is enriching both fields (Hassabis et al., 2017; Sejnowski, 2020; Richards et al., 2022).
-Better theory will emerge from analyzing the activity patterns of hidden units in ultra-high-dimensional spaces, which is how we study brain activity.
+The dialog between AI and neuroscience is a virtuous circle that is enriching both fields (Hassabis, Kumaran, Summerfield, and Botvinick, 2017; Sejnowski, 2020; Richards, Tsao and Zador, 2022).
+Better theory will emerge from analyzing the activity patterns of hidden units in ultra-high dimensional spaces, which is how we study brain activity.
 It should be possible to analyze the geometrical dynamics of the latent states in LLMs, which may lead us to a better understanding of intelligence by uncovering its underlying mathematical structure.
 AI and neuroscience are influencing each other more broadly by developing new conceptual frameworks that are replacing those inherited from previous generations.

-Now that we are able to interrogate neurons throughout the brain, we may be able to solve one of its greatest mysteries: how information globally distributed over so many neurons is integrated into unified percepts and brought together to make decisions (Dehaene & Naccache, 2001).
-The architectures of brains are layered, with each layer responsible for making decisions on different timescales in both sensory and motor systems (Wang, 2022; Nakahira et al., 2021; Li, 2022b).
+Now that we are able to interrogate neurons throughout the brain, we may be able solve one of its greatest mysteries: how information globally distributed over so many neurons is integrated into unified percepts and brought together to make decisions (Dehaene and Naccache, 2001).
+The architectures of brains are layered, with each layer responsible for making decisions on different time scales in both sensory and motor systems (Wang, 2022; Nakahira et al., 2021; Li, 2022).
 As we build very large-scale network (VLSN) architectures, the many component networks will also need to be integrated into a unified system.
 This may reveal the mechanisms responsible for both subconscious decision making and control of consciousness.